 How Samsung Notes Handles Your Data

 When you set up a Galaxy phone, Samsung prompts you to create or sign into a Samsung account.
 Once signed in, Samsung Notes syncs your notes to Samsung Cloud automatically.
 This is the default behavior.
-You are not asked to opt in — you have to actively opt out.
+You are not asked to opt in.
+You have to actively opt out.

 Here is what that means in practice: